CocoaHeadsNL/jobs/_posts/2015-02-17-Full-stack-developer-Xebia.markdown

 - A great place to work at our headquartes in Hilversum but mainly in a team of our own Full Stack Developers at our fantastic clients
 - Bi-weekly Knowledge Exchange, where you can learn from te best
 - An innovative environment where you can pursue your dreams
-- Training budget consists of € 5000 and six training days to expand your knowledge (fulltime employment)
+- Training budget consists of Euro 5000 and six training days to expand your knowledge (fulltime employment)
 - A desirable salary and benefits (Latest Mac Book, Iphone, nice ride)
 - Drinks, snacks and a lot of fun